-You also want to have documentation of this business case that team members can refer to at project start and through its lifecycle.
+You also want to have documentation of this business case that team members can refer to at the project start and through its lifecycle.

-Monday.com integrates with the most-used communication and file sharing software to make this easier.
+Monday.com integrates with the most-used communication and file-sharing software to make this easier.

 Integrating your PM software with Slack, for example, will decrease confusion when communicating the goals of the project, while integration with Dropbox or Atlassian easily enhances file sharing and keeps resources and procedural documents just a mouse click away from team members and stakeholders.

 The next core element of project management is the planning process.